Travel Approval (ITRAAC)

 Committee Approval Process

-- When a completed application is received, the Director of International Health, Safety and Compliance calls a meeting of the Committee either by phone, email or in person.
-In deciding whether to approve travel, ITRAAC will consider the following factors as well as information from governmental sources, the University's insurance carriers and other expert sources:
+- When a completed application is received, the Director of International Health, Safety, and Compliance calls a meeting of the Committee either by phone, email, or in person.
+In deciding whether to approve travel, ITRAAC will consider the following factors:

 - the academic purpose of the opportunity;